Percona-Lab/pmm-submodules/README.md

     branch: PMM-0000-fix-everything-and-even-more
 ```

-To build from a fork, you need to specify `url` for the dependency, for example:
+To build from a fork, you need to specify `url` fr the dependency, for example:

 ```yaml
 deps: